pyscript/pyscript/docs/tutorials/getting-started.md

 </html>
 ```

-Note that we are adding `ice_data` to `py-repl` to populate the REPL with this variable.
+Note that we are adding `ice_data` to `py-repl` to pre-populate the REPL with this variable, so you don't have to type it yourself.

 ### Creating the plot